The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 The easiest way to do this is to work out how much all your essential living costs come to each month, and subtract the total from take-home pay.
 You can safely spend (or save) whatever's left over.

-If you think you may struggle to keep track of your finances, there are services that can do it for you - such as the thinkmoney Personal Account.
+If you think you may struggle to keep track of your finances, there are services that can do it for you - such as the thinkmoney Managed Current Account.
 This account automatically puts money for bills to one side at the start of each month.
 You'll also have your own Money Manager a quick phone call away, who can help you with any concerns about your finances.